leaningtech/labs/src/content/docs/cheerp/reference/75-memory-profiler.md

 ### Performance

-We designed the Cheerp Memory Profiler to be less intrusive as possible, both regarding the performance and modification required on your code.
+We designed the Cheerp Memory Profiler to be as unintrusive as possible, both regarding the performance and modification required on your code.

 `cheerpMemProfTotalUsed()` executes in constant time.
 The other functions in time linear on the number of memory blocks currently alive.
 Every malloc/free in the code also have to incur an execution cost that's logarithmic on the number of memory blocks currently alive.